olcf/velocity/docs/source/starting/setup.rst

 .. important::

     Velocity maintains a very hands off approach.
 It is only as good as the templates/configuration that you write.
-    In general it will assume that a particular build will work unless you tell it otherwise.
+    In general it will assume that a particular build will work (on a system, distro etc.) unless you tell it otherwise.

 .. note::